 Hi!
 Thanks for visiting.
 My name is Ethan Zuckerman.
 I direct the Center for Civic Media at MIT, and teach at MIT’s Media Lab and MIT’s Comparative media Studies and Writing program, where I am associate professor of the practice.
 I’m the author of “Rewire: Digital Cosmopolitans in the Age of Connection”, published by W. W. Norton in June 2013.
 I’m the co-founder of global blogging community Global Voices, and I work with social change nonprofit organizations around the world.
-I’m an alumnus of the Berkman Center at Harvard, Geekcorps and Tripod.
+I’m an alumnus of the Berkman Klein Center at Harvard, Geekcorps and Tripod.

-I came to MIT in 2011 to take over the Center for Civic Media when co-founder Chris Csikszentmihalyi moved to the Art Center College of Design.
-Center for Civic Media, supported by the John and James Knight Foundation, researches the relationship between media and civic engagement, and builds tools to study media agenda-setting and to help communities communicate their concerns and issues.
+I came to MIT in 2011 to take over the Center for Civic Media when co-founder Chris Csikszentmihalyi moved on.
+Center for Civic Media, supported by the John and James Knight Foundation, researches the relationship between media and social change, and builds tools to study how ideas spread in the media, and how citizens can better participate in their civic lives.

 Much of my research centers on quantitative analysis of media: computational techniques to determine who, what and where feature in traditional and participatory media.
 This work builds on work I did almost a decade ago, Global Attention Profiles, and now is built on top of the Media Cloud platform, which we are co-developing with Yochai Benkler, Hal Roberts and other friends at Harvard’s Berkman Klein Center.
 A recent paper by Benkler, Roberts and Faris (I had a small assisting role) does a good job of displaying what the tool can do – this CJR article is a compact overview of its conclusions.

 I enjoy public speaking as a way to develop new ideas, meet new people and see different parts of the world.
 My TED talk is a good introduction both to my public speaking and the ideas in “Rewire”.
-I am represented by Stern Speakers – please contact Mehdi Britel at Stern if you’d like me to speak at your conference, meeting or bar mitzvah.
+I am represented by Stern Speakers – please contact them if you’d like me to speak at your conference, meeting or bar mitzvah.